lham/tonguetwister/docs/format-spec/chunks/KEY*.md

 ### Array entries

-The structure of a resource key table array entry is:
+The structure of a resource assoc table array entry is:

 Ref.   | Bytes | Type(s) | Name                           | Description
 ---    | ---:  | ---     | ---                            | ---